solana-mobile/solana-mobile-doc-site/docs/mobile-wallet-adapter/web-installation.md

 # Installing Mobile Wallet Standard

-Use the **Mobile Wallet Standard** library to register Mobile Wallet Adapter as a wallet option into your web app.
+Use the **Mobile Wallet Standard** library to register Mobile Wallet Adapter as a wallet option into your web application.

 The wallet automatically adapts to the user's device: